nicholsons/about/docs/_posts/2024-04-16-project-ideas.md

 of the investigation to propose/design activities that would help students to make effective use of chat-GPT to learn the topic.

+UPDATE: 9/7/24 This is too simplistic, gen-AI handles all of this.
+More challenging may be to create something custom for the course that integrates the AI.

 ### Possible approach and solution

 - A GitHub repo that students access?